Pavanmanikanta98/RawNeural/README.md

 # RawNeural

----
-## What Does "RawNeural" Imply?
+## What is RawNeural?
-The word "Raw" suggests that the neural network is implemented in its most fundamental form, without the use of advanced frameworks or abstractions.

-"Neural" refers to artificial neural networks, which are computational models inspired by the human brain.
-These networks consist of layers of interconnected nodes (neurons) that process input data and learn patterns through training.
+RawNeural refers to a basic, no-frills artificial neural network built entirely from scratch using only fundamental tools like NumPy , without relying on advanced machine learning frameworks or libraries (e.g., TensorFlow, PyTorch, or Keras).

 ---
 ## RawNeural Implementation